8830211 © Catiamadio | Dreamstime.com

 We’ve all been through this, probably more often than we’d like to admit.
 As a new grad, it can feel impossible to recover from this situation.
 It’s easy to fall behind in our day after a 15-minute delay.
 Plus, if we fall behind, we can lose credibility with our patients.

-I've become a time management expert during the last 11 years in clinical hygiene.
+I've become a time management expert during my years in clinical hygiene.
 I'm excited to share four tips to improve your time management skills so that when a patient or the doctor runs behind, you can take control of your schedule.

 Preaudit your charts